 - Substance use disorder

 - Tourette's syndrome

-Non-stimulants.
-When stimulants aren’t an option, another choice is atomoxetine (Strattera).
-This was the first nonstimulant drug approved just for ADHD.
-The full effects don’t kick in quite as fast as with stimulants, but some people find it works well for them.
+Nonstimulants.
+When stimulants aren’t an option, other choices are atomoxetine (Strattera) and viloxazine (Qelbree).
+The full effects of these drugs don’t kick in quite as fast as with stimulants, but some people find they work well for them.